 We have been able to access funding from the Successful Places team to help up provide bespoke support to our school community in a way that is responsive to their needs.
 This summer, we will be open once a week to supply the local community with food parcels and essential items, thanks to a recently awarded grant.
-The team have also been supportive in accessing wider funding opportunities in partner organisations, or offers of practical support, such as from Engie UK who recently constructed a ‘breakfast stop’ in our playground so that we could serve hot bagels to pupils as they arrive at school.
+The team have also been supportive in accessing wider funding opportunities in partner organisations, or offers of practical support, such as from EQUANS (previously Engie UK) who recently constructed a ‘breakfast stop’ in our playground so that we could serve hot bagels to pupils as they arrive at school.

 As a school with high levels of social and economic disadvantage, we have been grateful for the support of the Successful Tenancies team who have accepted referrals from us.
 This work has helped us to address issues that were proving barriers to education, and have included a grant to support a single parent restart her small business, emergency vouchers for families on the poverty line, and access to benefits and mental health support.

 Joshua* is full of energy and loves football and computer games.
 He enjoys hanging out with friends and is happy to help set up the sessions for junior club in Stockwell.
 He has recently started a new school and is in year 7.
 He and his older sister, who also attends junior club, recently moved to London from overseas.